+Home | Museum | Wanted | Advertising | Articles |

 with Google Translate, but unfortunately, at least as far as I can find,

 the individual calculator pages do not seem to translate properly.
-Detailed
+Detailed,

-nice-quality photos of calculators inside and out.
+high-quality photos of calculators inside and out.

 Virtual Museum of Calculators (Virtuális számológép-múzeum)